leo9iota/markdown-editor/README.md

-# Tiptap Editor Component
+# Markdown Editor

-This is a modular Tiptap editor component designed to be dropped into any Next.js project.
+Markdown editor designed to be dropped into any Shadcn UI project.

 ## Installation